“Working together to tackle problems, find the right solutions and build resilience”

 Knowsley Disability Concern (KDC), a registered charity established in 1983, delivers a range of information, advice and services for disabled people and those living with long-term conditions.
-We support people to access direct payments as a means to use their individual budget to meet their health and social care needs, deliver community learning and development programmes for adults with learning disabilities and facilitate the BIG Group of adults with learning disabilities to share experiences, support each other, participate in meaningful activities, tackle hate crime and co-produce services.
+We support people to access direct payments as a means to use their individual budget to meet their health and social care needs, deliver community learning and development programmes for adults with learning disabilities.

 Knowsley Pensioners Advocacy and Information Service (KPAIS), a charity established in 1998, delivers a range of services for older people.
-TASK (TrAder Scheme Knowsley) is a directory of reputable traders to keep older and vulnerable people safe from rogue traders; SHOP for You (Supporters Helping Older People) offers support with shopping, accompanied shopping, befriending support in the home and accessing the community; and ADVOCAFE social groups across the borough address issues of loneliness and isolation.
-All KPAIS services are developed in response to older people’s identified needs and are underpinned by the principles and ethos of Independent Advocacy – Choice, Voice and Control.
-KPAIS held the contract to deliver independent issue-based advocacy support for older people in Knowsley for 15 years until 2017 when it was decommissioned.
+TASK (TrAder Scheme Knowsley) is a directory of reputable traders to keep older and vulnerable people safe from rogue traders; SHOP for You (Supporters Helping Older People) offers support with shopping, accompanied shopping, befriending support in the home and accessing the community

-Sight & Mind provides free bespoke support, information and guidance for individuals, families, carers, friends, and colleagues to minimise as far as possible, the profound detrimental impact on the quality of life, not only of the person themselves but also of those around them.
-Sight & Mind delivers dementia awareness training and facilitates access to visual impairment awareness training for health and social care professionals, practitioners, and community members.
+Sight & Mind specialises in supporting people with dementia and/or sensory impairment.
+Sight & Mind provides free, bespoke support, information and guidance for individuals, families, carers, friends, and colleagues to minimise, as far as possible, the profound detrimental impact on the quality of life, not only of the person themselves, but also of those around them.

-Tailored Advice Services in the Community (TASC) is committed to enhancing the livelihood and wellbeing of those living in deprived communities by promoting social justice, reducing poverty and deprivation to all vulnerable, isolated families and individuals.
-TASC delivers free and confidential welfare benefits and debt advice including representation and support for appeals and tribunals.
+Tailored Advice Services in the Community (TASC) delivers free and confidential welfare benefits and debt advice including representation and support for appeals and tribunals.
 TASC provides awareness training for groups and other agencies and its person-centred approach ensures that people are digitally enabled.